mathesar-foundation/mathesar-wiki/product/specs/2022-01-views/03-the-query-builder.md

 This page describes how the query builder should work.

 # Name
 In the UI, the query builder will be called the **Data Explorer** to make it more approachable for non-technical users.
+This should also help convey to users that they can explore their data here, they're not necessarily doing anything permanent.

 # Navigating to the Query Builder
 - The query builder should be accessible from anywhere in a schema.
 It should not be tied to a specific table or view.